sandwh1ched/VSC-rSquirrel/README.md

 # <p align='center'>Respawn Squirrel</p>

 # NOTE
-### System Tomcat (the publisher) only PUBLISHES this extension.
+### Sandwhiched (the publisher, haven't changed my marketplace name yet) only PUBLISHES this extension.
 Most development is done by the author, r-ex.

 ## Features